If a facelift injury has set you back, we'll help you move forward

-The amount of money you could claim for your facelift injury will depend on:
+The amount of money you could claim for your injury will depend on:

-- the extent of your injury, and
+- the seriousness of your injury, and

 - any financial losses or costs you have incurred.

-At the start of your claim, your solicitor will consider the many ways your facelift injury has affected your life.
-Your solicitor will take all of these effects into account to calculate the correct compensation award for you.
+At the start of your claim, your solicitor will consider the many ways your injuries have affected your life.
+Your solicitor will take these considerations into account to calculate the correct compensation award.